-In March, Historic Denver and two Denver residents, including former city council rep Elbra Wedgeworth, filed a non-owner application for historic designation of the structure that had housed the legendary jazz club before its current owner, the Monfort Companies— led by executive vice president Kenneth Monfort, son of Rockies co-owner Charlie Monfort — could demolish it, as called for in a draft plan for the corner by Coors Field.
+In March, Historic Denver and two Denver residents, including former city council rep Elbra Wedgeworth, filed a non-owner application for historic designation of the structure that had housed the legendary jazz club before its current owner, the Monfort Companies — led by executive vice president Kenneth Monfort, son of Rockies co-owner Charlie Monfort — could demolish it, as called for in a draft plan for the corner by Coors Field.

 The daughters of Jerry Kranz, who'd run the club until his death in 2012, had pulled the plug on music at the club in December 2020, but El Chapultepec's legendary reputation remained.
-It even somehow survived a disastrous remodel by former Beta owner Valentes Corleons, who leased the building before it was sold to the Monfort Companies.
+It somehow even survived a disastrous remodel by former Beta owner Valentes Corleons, who leased the building before it was sold to the Monfort Companies.

 Historic Denver wanted to preserve that legend, as well as the composition of the corner that boasted buildings that predated the twentieth century.